Bou Thakuranir Haat

-Bou Thakuranir Haat is a Bengali drama film directed by Naresh Mitra based on a novel of Rabindranath Tagore in the same name, published in 1883.
-This film was released in 1953 in the banner of Emar Productions.
+Bou Thakuranir Haat is a 1953 Bengali drama film directed by Naresh Mitra based on a novel of Rabindranath Tagore of the same name, published in 1883.
+This film was released under the banner of Emar Productions.
+It stars Uttam Kumar, Pahadi Sanyal in the lead with Sambhu Mitra, Bhanu Bandyopadhyay and others.
+Uttam Kumar learned horse riding and sword fighting for the character.

 Plot

 The film is based on the real-life story of Jessore Raj Pratapaditya.
 Pratapaditya is described as an antagonist more than a protagonist in this film.